-Finding the right health insurance policy that fits your individual situation can be a laborious process which is, even at the best of times, confusing.
-Here are 5 tips to help you to find the hospital and extras cover that is just right for you.
+Finding the right private health insurance policy that fits your individual situation can be a complex process which is, even at the best of times, confusing.
+With private health insurance premiums rising by an average of 6.18% in 2015 – and some premiums increasing by more than that – here are five tips to help you to find the hospital and extras cover that works for you.

 1. Set yourself a target